freenas/freenas-docs/userguide/directoryservice.rst

 is running `Samba version 4
 <https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller#Provisioning_a_Samba_Active_Directory>`__.
-Since AD provides authentication and authorization services for the users in a network, it is not necessary to recreate these user accounts on the %brand% system.
-Instead, configure the Active Directory service so that it can import the account information and imported users can be authorized to access the SMB shares on the
+Since AD provides authentication and authorization services for the users in a network, it is not necessary to recreate the same user accounts on the %brand% system.
+Instead, configure the Active Directory service so account information and imported users can be authorized to access the SMB shares on the %brand% system.
-%brand% system.

 Many changes and improvements have been made to Active Directory support within %brand%.
 It is strongly recommended to update the system to the latest %brand% |release| before attempting Active Directory integration.

 Ensure name resolution is properly configured before configuring the Active Directory service. :command:`ping` the domain name of the Active Directory domain controller from :ref:`Shell` on the %brand% system.
-If the :command:`ping` fails, check the DNS server and default gateway settings in
-:menuselection:`Network --> Global Configuration`
-on the %brand% system.
+If the :command:`ping` fails, check the DNS server and default gateway settings in :menuselection:`Network --> Global Configuration` on the %brand% system.

 Add a DNS record for the %brand% system on the Windows server and